 How Can I Help?

 Make a gift now and make a difference.
-Make a gift directly to Goodwill Southern California (GSC) online using a credit card.
+Make a gift directly to Goodwill Southern California (GSC) online.
 Your information is kept safe and private with our secure server.
 CLICK HERE TO DONATE

 Donate your car, motorcycle, boat, or RV!
 Call 800-898-8285 to learn more or for FREE pick-up, or CLICK HERE.
 We accept any vehicle, any condition, at any location.